Today, I want to take some time to educate you about the difference between network marketing and direct sales.

-Ultimately, you have to decide what business model is best for you and your family, based upon your goals, talents and needs.
+Ultimately, you have to decide which business model is best for you and your family, based upon your goals, talents and needs.

 I would say that if you just want to “sell” something, pick a business model such as the insurance or real estate industry where you can earn several hundred or several thousand dollars per sale.
 It’s hard to make a lot of money in network marketing if you just sell the product yourself.

-I personally chose network marketing because I wanted a leveraged income.
+I personally chose network marketing over direct selling, because I wanted a leveraged income.
 Although I am good at recruiting and sales, I realize that if I’m limited just to what I do, there is a cap on my income.
 Plus, I love residual income.
 With most “direct sales” companies there is no residual income component.
 Instead, your income is linear.